moq-wg/moq-transport/draft-lcurley-warp.md

 The `authority` portion MUST NOT contain a non-empty `userinfo` portion.
 The `moq` URI scheme supports the `/.well-known/` path prefix defined in {{!RFC8615}}.

+This protocol does not specify any semantics on the `path-abempty` and `query` portions of the URI.
+The contents of those is left up to the application.

 The client can establish a connection to a MoQ server identified by a given URI by setting up a QUIC connection to the host and port identified by the `authority` section of the URI.
 The `path-abempty` and `query` portions of the URI are communicated to the server using